pauladixon/reactions/notes.md

 the virtual DOM (document object model)

+- what is react?
+    - react is a front-end js library developed by facebook in 2011.
+    - it follows the componenet based approach that helps create reusable UI components
+    - it is used to develop a complex and interactive web and mobile interface
+    - even though it only became open source in 2015, it has one of the largest communities backing it.
+    - it uses the virtual DOM instead of the real DOM
+    - it uses server side rendering (backend)
+    - it follows the unidirectional data flow or the data binding
+    - react native is a mobile framework that compiles into native app components, allowing us to build native mobile apps (iOS, Android, and Windows) in Javascript which allows us to use ReactJS to build our components and implements ReactJS
+    - reactJS only covers the user interface layer of an application
+- what are the main benefits of using react?
+    - it increases performance of the application
+    - it can be easily used on the client side as well as the server side
+    - high code readability due to jsx
+    - easy to integrate with frameworks like meteor, angular, etc.
+    - writing user interface tests is easier

 - what is the different between the virtual DOM and the real DOM?
+    - In React, for every DOM object, there is a corresponding “virtual DOM object.”
+A virtual DOM object is a representation of a DOM object, like a lightweight copy.
+A virtual DOM object has the same properties as a real DOM object, but it lacks the real thing’s power to directly change what’s on the screen.
+Manipulating the DOM is slow.
+Manipulating the virtual DOM is much faster, because nothing gets drawn onscreen.
+Think of manipulating the virtual DOM as editing a blueprint, as opposed to moving rooms in an actual house.
     - virtual DOM
         - can't directly update html
         - acts as a copy of the real DOM which can be manipulated and updated with a page refresh